 - Length: 155mm

 - Max Diameter: 50mm

 - Type: USB.
 The difference between a USB microphone and an XLR microphone.

 Overall, the mic itself is pretty sturdy, with a nice rugged aluminum build.
-A few chaps pointed out that theirs came with scratches though, so be weary.
+A few chaps pointed out that theirs came with scratches though, so be wary.

 The audio quality is actually quite good, all things considered.
 It does pick up a lot of background noise, so Acoustic Sound Treatment is ideal.
 Being that this mic is a condenser, you shouldn’t be all too surprised by this fact.
 Condensers in general tend to pick up more noise than dynamics.
 Condenser mic vs. Dynamic mic.

-One last thing of concern was the connector jack, and plug itself.
-Neither are very durable, and will most likely end up giving you connection problems.
+One last thing of concern was the connector jack and plug itself.
+Neither is very durable and will most likely end up giving you connection problems.